-I think being emotional and giving yourself permission to be vulnerable are both great and brave things that are undervalued in our world, but this wasn’t that—I was walking around so emotionally raw that that it was interfering with my life.
+I think being emotional and giving yourself permission to be vulnerable are both great and brave things that are undervalued in our world, but this wasn’t that—I was walking around so emotionally raw that it was interfering with my life.
 I once missed a term paper deadline because I was consumed with being angry with a boy, and when I was granted an audience with the teacher to explain myself, I gravely said that I was going through some “pretty serious stuff right now.”
 The teacher must have hurt herself trying not to roll her eyes, but she granted me a very harsh extension, and I had to spend a sleepless night writing a paper.
 This just added more fuel to my fire.
-Had my life been a sitcom, would have gone something like this:
+Had my life been a sitcom, it would have gone something like this:

 INTERIOR.
 COFFEE SHOP.
 DAY

 A group of my friends are hanging out.FRIEND

 Where is Emily?
 Is she still miserable over

 The camera pans to the corner, where we see ME, sitting on the floor, knees to my chest, crying softly.

 Giving myself over to emotion so completely made me feel like I was on a roller coaster that kept speeding up—I never knew what would knock me around next, and I had no way to control it.